Tai Chi for Seniors Windham, CT Classes

 The Tai Chi for Seniors Windham Classes will be offered 2 times weekly for 12 weeks.
 You may register for twice weekly for 12 weeks, and you may register for 1 class weekly, “tai chi a la cart”, or wellness program (does not meet requirements as fall prevention activity; instead tai chi for seniors windham ct).

-Part of the program protocol is functional balance testing before and after training; participants will know exactly what their efforts have achieved, and can document for their Primary Care Provider the results of a formal fall prevention program.
+Part of the program protocol is voluntary functional balance testing before and after training; participants will know exactly what their efforts have achieved, and can document for their Primary Care Provider the results of a formal fall prevention program.
 Participants may elect to purchase a companion DVD, and/or guidebook.